ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/uv_debug/2_basics.md

 7. ![Stop](./b_uv4_stop.png) **Stop** the application.

 {{% notice Notes %}}
-- You can configure the **Watch** and **Memory** windows while the program is running in real-time without stealing any CPU cycles.
+- You can configure the **Watch** and **Memory** windows while the program is running in real-time without using any CPU cycles.
 You can change a Memory window value on-the-fly.
 - [**View - Periodic Window Update**](https://developer.arm.com/documentation/101407/latest/User-Interface/View-Menu) must be selected.
 Otherwise variables update only when the program is stopped.
 {{% /notice %}}

 #### How It Works

-μVision uses Arm CoreSight technology to read or write memory locations without stealing CPU cycles.
+μVision uses Arm CoreSight technology to read or write memory locations without using CPU cycles.
 Most of the time, this is non-intrusive and does not impact the program execution timings.
 The Armv7-M/Armv8-M are Harvard architectures.
 This means they have separate instruction and data buses.
 While the CPU is fetching instructions at full speed, there is plenty of time for the CoreSight debug module to read or write to memory without stealing any CPU cycles.
 This can be slightly intrusive in the unlikely event the CPU and μVision reads or writes to the same memory location at exactly the same time.
 Then the CPU will be stalled for one clock cycle.
-In practice, this cycle stealing never happens.
+In practice, this use of additional CPU cycles never happens.

 ## System Viewer

 The [**System Viewer**](https://developer.arm.com/documentation/101407/latest/Debugging/Debug-Windows-and-Dialogs/System-Viewer) provides the ability to view certain registers of peripherals and the CPU core.
 In many cases, these windows are updated in real-time while your program is running.
-They are available only while in debug mode.
+They are available only in debug mode.
 Go to **Peripherals - System Viewer** to open the peripheral windows.
 Select CPU core registers by going to **Peripherals - Core Peripherals**.

 #### SysTick Timer